AlexMercedCoder/tutorialblog/content/blog/2025/2025-04-AI-Agents-MCP-02.md

 ## Context Windows: The Model’s Working Memory

-Another crucial concept in LLMs is the **context window**—the maximum number of tokens the model can “see” at once.
+Another crucial concept in LLMs is the **context window**: the maximum number of tokens the model can “see” at once.

 Every input to an LLM gets broken into **tokens**, and the model has a limited capacity for how many tokens it can process per request.